 Picture a light switch on your desk.
 Before EVERY call:

 Flip it ON — mentally, or draw one on a sticky note and physically tap it before each dial.
+Say to yourself: "This call matters.
+I show up like it's the one."
+Stand up, roll your shoulders back, take one deep breath.
+Dial with the energy of call #1, not call #98.

 This sounds almost too simple to work.
 But remember the data: the difference between a 28% appointment rate and a 3% appointment rate isn't the script, the list, or the product.
 It's your presence.
 The light switch reset forces you to make a conscious choice — am I showing up for this call, or am I going through the motions?

 My top appointment setters do this before every single dial.
 Not just the first call of the day.
 Every call.
 Because they know that the prospect who picks up at 4:45pm deserves the same energy as the prospect who picked up at 9:00am.
+And their morning ritual sets the foundation — the light switch reset maintains it throughout the day.

-The Power of Every Door in Your Prospecting Strategies
+The Power of Every Door

 You never know what's happening on the other side of that phone when you dial: